 PALM SPRINGS, CA

-They are postulants, i.e. undergoing a two-year initial discernment process, and we told each other our stories and I asked in particular how they had come to hear the call (neither of them had remotely thought of entering the convent before the call came), and over salmon and salad and basmati rice (thank you, Bill!), I saw all over again how alike we are, we humans.
+They are postulants, i.e. undergoing a two-year initial discernment process.
+I asked how they had come to hear the call, and over salmon and salad and basmati rice I saw all over again how alike we are, we humans.
 We all want to feel useful, we all want to make a difference, we all want to put our talents to work, we all want to know how to give and receive love, and we all feel we're falling short.

 Such joy, such faith, such freshness, such energy, such youth--how good they were to make the trek on what I suspect was their one afternoon off.
 Theresa has a blog called Pursued by Truth--you might want to check it out.
 "We'll pray for you!," they said, taking their leave.